 Case Study, Machine Learning, Mobile App, UI/UX Design, Web App

-XZEVN: Supporting Mental Health Using Machine Learning
+XZEVN: Mental Health and Machine Learning

 Xzevn is a startup founded by Robert Williams and Neil Norris.
 Robert is a former combat engineer, U.S. Army Drill Instructor, and a veteran with 12 years of military experience.
 They came to us with a vision to create a web and mobile application that supports mental health.